vuorioi/amg88xx-kernel-driver/README.md

 also exposed, please take a look at the [sysfs interface](#sysfs-interface) chapter for more info.

 ## TODO
-- [X] add support for the device interrupt
+- [ ] add support for the device interrupt
+  - [X] sysfs entry for the interrupt
+  - [X] interrupt handling in kernel
+  - [ ] notifying userspace through the sysfs
 - [ ] complete the sysfs interface
 - [ ] finish the device tree overlay
+- [ ] add support for an "easier" interface (/class/input maybe)

 ## How-to use
 First clone this reposity: